svenssonaxel/diff-format/MAIN.md

 This design also makes sure to keep the following two properties of unified diff format:
 * A symmetry that makes it trivial to produce a reverse patch from any given patch.
 * The size of the new tree is bounded by the sum of the old tree and the patch file.
-  If we allowed "fast-forwarding" by ending a hunk in the middle of a named snippet, we could get exponential data growth or memory use in terms of patch size, which is undesirable.
+  If we allowed "fast-forwarding" by allowing named snippets to continue and include content between hunks, we could get exponential data growth or memory use in terms of patch size, which is undesirable.

 ### Mixing hunk formats